 In a crisis, marketing is the first expenditure to go, which is probably the right course of action.
-Because consumer behaviour as changed and times are uncertain, customers would rather save money due to fear and unemployment.
+Because consumer behavior has changed and times are uncertain, customers would rather save money due to fear and unemployment.

-Should you stop marketing or cut the budget on marketing expenditure?
+Should you stop marketing or cut the budget on marketing expenditures?

-Ad spends as dropped by a significant amount, but media consumption and time spent online as seen a significant increase.
+Ad spending has dropped by a significant amount, but media consumption and time spent online as seen a significant increase.
 People are spending more time online.
 It’s arguably the best time to advertise online.

 Reach your customers online.

-Marketing and branding are still important even in crisis, more so for digital marketing and online branding.
-You can keep your customers engaged and informed about your company position and your efforts on keeping them safe when and if they visit your establishment.
-Most businesses have dropped the frequency of social media post and advertising, which is understandable, but without a good strategy that may hurt your branding in the long run.
-Instead, with a good strategy, you can look at what works, put all your efforts into it and cut what is not working.
+Branding and marketing are still essential, especially for digital marketing and online branding.
+You can keep your customers engaged and informed about your company's position and safety measures when they visit.
+Many businesses have reduced their social media posts and advertising, but without a good strategy, this could harm your branding in the long run.
+Instead, focus on what works, put all your efforts into it, and cut what isn't.

-After clearly defined metrics for success, as said earlier, identify all the marketing efforts that are not working and cut them to reduce expenditure..etc print, and increase time and efforts on SEO, social media, blogging and content marketing.
-Most of these strategies require little to non-expenses, except for time of course.
+Once you have clearly defined metrics for success, identify any marketing efforts that are not working and cut them to reduce expenditure.
+Instead, focus on strategies such as SEO, social media, blogging, and content marketing, which require little to no expense, apart from the time investment.

-Then look at your product and services, how they will be affected, determine which ones are more likely to decline in sell but can flourish after and which ones will be stable during and after.
-That's where you should spend time and efforts.
-Of course, this all depends on your business, your goals and customers base.
+Finally, analyze how your product and services will be affected by the pandemic and determine which ones are more likely to decline in sales but can flourish after, and which ones will be stable during and after.
+This will depend on your business, goals, and customer base.

-Data-oriented digital marketing is a way of using data to make business and marketing decisions based on a collection of data on consumer behaviour from ads, blogs, sites visits, buying or consumer behaviour and social media.
-Data collected can tell you what service or product your customers are interested in.
+Data-oriented digital marketing is a way of using data to make business and marketing decisions.
+This data is collected from ads, blogs, site visits, buying behavior, and social media.
+It provides insight into what services and products customers are interested in.

 Cause consistency is important even in these times

-Data allows you to send targeted emails to customers who have the highest purchase intent.
-A purchase intent can be when a customer clicks on the contact page or goes to the checkout page but the do not go through, you can send targeted emails or push notifications with a promotion or and an article that gives them more information about the product or why your services are the best choice.
-Two things to consider.
+Data can help you send targeted emails to customers who show the highest purchase intent.
+For example, if a customer clicks on the contact page or goes to the checkout page but doesn't complete the purchase, you can send them emails or push notifications with promotions or articles that explain why your product or service is the best choice.

-To expand on the previous point, you need to learn to adapt, understand that this crisis may take longer than accepted or desired, as said before, your business can not wait longer than that.
-We don't know when this will end, though end it will, the best is to learn how to keep the business running and adapt to the new normal.
+To expand on the previous point, you need to learn to adapt and understand that this crisis may take longer than expected or desired.
+As mentioned before, your business cannot wait any longer.
+We don't know when this will end, but it will eventually.
+The best thing to do is learn how to keep the business running and adapt to the new normal.

-Most businesses have their offices closed and some are reducing how many workers can report to work, automating some of your business processes can help you still maintain the level of efficiency and operations, reduce consist and still provide services to your customers
+Most businesses have their offices closed and some are reducing the number of workers who can report to work.
+Automating some of your business processes can help you maintain the level of efficiency and operations, while also reducing costs and still providing services to your customers.

-So, if there is any part of your business that can be automated then this is the time to make the transition.
-This may require you to develop a new business model or adjust the already existing one, transitioning may help your business.
+Therefore, if there is any part of your business that can be automated, now is the time to make the transition.
+This may require you to develop a new business model or adjust the existing one.
+Making the transition may help your business.

-At Pathwise Media we use data-oriented marketing and relationship marketing to help your business grow and be visible to your targeted customers.
-We give free online marketing audit, fill out the contact form Pathwise Media Contact and we will help you with your online marketing.
+At Pathwise Media, we use data-oriented and relationship marketing to help businesses grow and become visible to their target customers.
+We offer free online marketing audits, so fill out the Pathwise Media Contact form and we will assist you with your online marketing needs.